 Capitalize on export opportunities.
 We will continue to focus on international opportunities to complement our US chicken operations and capitalize on attractive export markets.
 According to the USDA, the export of US chicken products increased at a compounded annual growth rate of 4% from 1999 through 2009.
 We believe US chicken exports will continue to grow as worldwide demand increases for high-grade, low-cost meat protein sources.
 Historically, we targeted international markets to generate additional demand for our dark chicken meat, which is a natural by-product of our US operations given our concentration on prepared foods products and the US customers' general preference for white chicken meat.
 As part of this initiative, we created a significant international distribution network into several markets, including Mexico, which we now utilize not only for dark chicken meat distribution, but also for various higher-margin prepared foods and other poultry products.
 We employ both a direct international sales force and export brokers.
-Our key international markets, and the relationship with our majority owner, JBS USA, has improved our access to markets such as Africa, the Middle East and Asia.
+Our key international markets include Eastern Europe (including Russia), the Far East (including China) and Mexico.
+We plan to further diversify our international markets, and the relationship with our majority owner, JBS USA, has improved our access to markets such as Africa, the Middle East and Asia.
 We believe substantial opportunities exist to expand our sales to these markets by capitalizing on direct international distribution channels supplemented by our existing export broker relationships.
 Our export sales accounted for approximately 9.9% of our US chicken sales in 2010.